thevboy97/Dynamic-Programming/README.md

 # ECE276B SP21 HW1 Programming Assignment

 ## Overview
-In this assignment, you are required to implement dynammic programming for the Door-Key problems.
+Implemented dynamic programming using Label Correcting (LC) for autonomous navigation in a door and key environment for a static target.
+Executed and evaluated the performance of the algorithms on various known and unknown maps with random target spawns and multiple doors/keys.

 <p align="center">
 <img src="gif/doorkey.gif" alt="Door-key Problem" width="500"/></br>
 </p>

-There are 7 test scenes you have to test and include in the report.
+There are 7 test scenes included in the report.

 | doorkey-5x5-normal |
 |:----------------:|